pawissanutt/oaas-rs/control-plane/oprc-pm/README.md

 Notes:
 - The `create_deployment` handler currently fabricates a placeholder `OClass` description; package→class resolution is a planned improvement.
-- `DeploymentRecordStatus` now uses enums (condition from `oprc-models::DeploymentCondition`, phase as a PM enum).
+- `ClassRuntimeStatus` now uses enums (condition from `oprc-models::DeploymentCondition`, phase as a PM enum).
 JSON uses SCREAMING_SNAKE_CASE for enum values.
 - Replicas are not a field on function specs; CRM derives Kubernetes `spec.replicas` from `provision_config.min_scale` when rendering templates.

 ## Configuration (env)